takenet/messaginghub-client-csharp/docs/en/3-clientconfiguration.md

 ```

 Besides the host name and domain, an authentication is mandatory.
-The authentication requires your login and access key:
+The authentication requires identifier and access key of the application:

 ```csharp
 const string login = "xpto"; //Application identifier